Serious Allergic Reactions (Anaphylaxis)

 Anaphylaxis requires immediate treatment.
 It can get worse very quickly.
 This is why doctors usually want people with life-threatening allergies to carry a medication called epinephrine.
 Epinephrine enters the bloodstream and works quickly against serious allergy symptoms; for example, it decreases swelling and raises blood pressure.

 Epinephrine is given as an injection.
-This isn't as scary as it sounds, though — there's no big needle and plunger involved.
-Instead, doctors will prescribe an auto injector about the size of a large pen that's easy for parents — and older kids — to carry and use.
+Doctors will prescribe an auto injector about the size of a large pen that's easy for parents — and older kids — to carry and use.
 If your child is prescribed epinephrine, your doctor will show you how to use it.

 Your doctor also might instruct you to give your child over-the-counter (OTC) antihistamines, too — but they won't work alone.
 OTC antihistamines are never a replacement for epinephrine in life-threatening reactions.